microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

 # Input System

-The input system and is the largest and most interesting system out of all the features offered by the MRTK.
+The input system is one of the largest systems out of all the features offered by the MRTK.
 So many things within the toolkit build on top of it (pointers, focus, prefabs).
 The code within the input system is what allows for the natural interactions like grab and rotate.